ChinLabQMS/DMD-SDL/README.md

 # DMD-SDL
 Binary pattern streaming app developed with SDL3.
 Note that we are using a development version of SDL to utilize the high DPI windows support functionality.
 SDL3 is complied to a static library stored in [lib/libSDL3.a](lib/libSDL3.a).

+Note that the code is specifically for Windows.

 The code is developed to control Digital micromirror device (DMD, LightCrafter4500EVM from Texas Instrument) to realize real-time optical tweezer generation.

 # Test code